Augmentin EC, 600 mg+42, 9 mg/5 ml 23.13g

 Overdose

-Gastrointestinal and water-electrolyte balance disorders may occur.
+Gastrointestinal disorders and disturbances in water and electrolyte balance may occur.

 ---|---|